Halloween is Fast Approaching

 Sugar glass is another really easy technique that sounds intimidating at first.
 All it involves is heating sugar and water in a pan – it couldn’t be simpler.
 Making sure the candy glass comes out perfectly does require a candy thermometer.
 That tool is your secret weapon for creating sugar glass.
 Buying a candy thermometer is a small price to pay to amaze your friends with these fantastic creations.
 You can usually pick one up for less than 10 bucks.

-Once the sugar gets to 275℉ pour it on a cookie sheet prepared with non stick spray, or onto a non stick mat.
+Once the sugar gets to 275℉ pour it on a cookie sheet prepared with non-stick spray, or onto a non stick mat.
 I use a silpat silicone mat to do this.
 Nothing sticks to these mats.
-Once you have poured your sugar, use a heat resistant silicon spatuala to quickly spread it into a thin sheet.
+Once you have poured your sugar, use a heat resistant silicon spatula to quickly spread it into a thin sheet.
 The mat makes it easy to spread the hot sugar nice and evenly.

 I hope that you will enjoy serving and eating these Halloween cupcakes as much as we did.